Something Like Summer (novel): Plot summary

 The third and final segment of the novel takes place in 2003.
-After having graduated, Ben begins working part-time as a speech therapist and actor at a dinner theater.
-Ben and Jace later decide to get married and buy a house together.
-Tim eventually pays Ben a visit after one of his performances at the theater and beckons Ben to help him leave his dysfunctional relationship with Ryan, a younger college student who abuses alcohol and drugs.
-After helping Tim, Ben attempts to establish a platonic relationship with him whilst living with Jace.
-He soon realizes he can't and decides to cut him out of his life, seemingly for good.
+After graduating college, Ben begins working part-time as a speech therapist and an actor at a dinner theater.
+Ben and Jace eventually get married and buy a house together.
+Tim visits Ben after one of his theater performances and asks for help leaving his dysfunctional relationship with Ryan, a younger college student struggling with alcohol and drug abuse.
+After helping Tim, the two attempt to establish a platonic relationship.
+Ben soon realizes he can't remain platonic with Tim and decides to cut him out of his life, seemingly for good.

-Jace's health begins to deteriorate some years later after suffering from a brain hemorrhage, and he eventually succumbs to a brain aneurysm.
-In light of Jace's passing, Ben suffers depression and contemplates suicide.
-His friend Allison turns to Tim for help, and sets up a reunion between the two.
-The two meet each other once again, and after realizing that Tim has turned his life around and overcome all his previous hang-ups, Ben agrees to resume the relationship they began over a decade earlier when they were teenagers.
+Jace's health deteriorates some years later after suffering from a brain hemorrhage, and he eventually succumbs to a brain aneurysm.
+In light of Jace's passing, Ben develops depression and contemplates suicide.
+His friend Allison turns to Tim for help, and reunites between the two.
+After realizing that Tim has turned his life around and overcome his previous hang-ups, Ben agrees to reform their teenage relationship.